Domestic Partner Policy & Guidelines

 Effective June 1, 2001; Updated September 2006; Updated December 3, 2009 to comply with Washington State’s Domestic Partner Law

-Pacific Lutheran University will extend benefits to eligible same sex and opposite sex domestic partners of with benefits faculty, staff, and administrators on the same basis that benefits are extended to legal spouses.
+Pacific Lutheran University will extend benefits to eligible same sex and opposite sex domestic partners of with benefits faculty and staff on the same basis that benefits are extended to legal spouses.
 The following information documents the required qualifications and other important information.

 Both Domestic Partners are: